sunfounder/picrawler/docs/source/python/python_computer_vision.rst

     *  **Take Photo**

-        Type ``q`` in the terminal and press Enter.
+        Type ``q`` in the terminal.
 The picture currently seen by the camera will be saved (if the color detection function is turned on, the mark box will also appear in the saved picture).
 You can see these photos from the ``~/Pictures/PiCrawler/`` directory of the Raspberry Pi.
         You can use tools such as :ref:`filezilla` to transfer photos to your PC.